 For those who are milk allergic and have had issues with low body weight, a milk-free diet can actually help them to absorb nutrients and potentially gain healthy weight.
 But for the rest of the population, weight loss is a real possibility with the dairy-free transition.
 It isn’t uncommon for me to see posts of “I went dairy-free, with no other changes in my diet or lifestyle, and 15 pounds simply melted away!”
 Why?
 A few hypotheses emerge in the studies included on Obesity and Milk, and in the consumption patterns outlined in Obesity in the Cheese Generation.

 Wait.
 Did I say stronger bones without dairy?
 Believe it or not, there is a large body of science that directly combats the promoted connection between dairy milk and bone health.
 According to the landmark Harvard study of approximately 78,000 female nurses, women who consumed greater amounts of calcium from dairy foods had a significantly increased risk of hip fractures, while no increase in fracture risk was observed for the same levels of calcium intake from non-dairy sources.
 To further these findings, study and population reviews have shown that the countries with the highest rates of osteoporosis are also the largest consumers of dairy products.
+Want to know the nutrients that count for bone health and how to get them?
+See this post: Unlock Bone Health: 6 Dairy-Free Diet Keys + 20 Treasured Recipes.

 Vegans forgo all animal products, which includes dairy.
 In doing so, they make a stance against animal cruelty, shun the extensive use of antibiotics and hormones in our food supply, and lessen their environmental impact.
 Milk production has been shown to have a substantial footprint on air quality (greenhouse gas and nitrogen emissions), water quality (run-off of fertilizers, pesticides, antibiotics, hormones, and pathogens), and the soil and surrounding ecosystems (land use, cropping practices, fertilizers, and pesticides).
 But be sure to choose your dairy-free milk alternatives wisely.
 You may lessen the dairy-free benefits if you aren’t aware of the GMO issues.